OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_define_a_engine_system.md

 **What dependencies do I have?**

 We can define dependencies by saying: `.before_me` and `.after_me`.
-We just pass the string has of the other engine/system to this, and the scheduler does the rest.
+We just pass the string hash of the other engine/system to this, and the scheduler does the rest.